DISCLOSURE OF INFORMATION, POLICIES, AND CLIENT AGREEMENT

-Professional Memberships & Ethics Codes: I am a member of the American Association for Marriage and Family Therapy and registered as a Certified Clinical Hypnotherapist with Hypnotherapists Union Local 472.
+Professional Memberships & Ethics Codes: I am a member of the American Association for Marriage and Family Therapy and the American Hypnosis Association.
 I work under both organizations’ Code of Ethics which are available upon request.
 I follow all legal and professional standards mandated by the Washington State Omnibus Credentialing Act for Counselors and the Uniform Disciplinary Act for the Regulations of Health Professionals.

 WA Department of Health Statement: Counselors practicing counseling for a fee must be registered or certified with the department of health for the protection of the public health and safety.
 Registration of an individual with the department does not include recognition of any practice standards, nor necessarily implies the effectiveness of any treatment.
 The purpose of the Counselor Credentialing Act is to provide protection for public health and safety; and empower citizens of Washington by providing a complaint process against unprofessional conduct.
 Clients have the right to choose counselors who best suit their needs and purposes.